hyperspy/hyperspy/doc/user_guide/metadata_structure.rst

 time
     type: Str

-    The acquistion or creation time in ISO 8601 time format.
+    The acquisition or creation time in ISO 8601 time format.

 date
     type: Str

-    The acquistion or creation date in ISO 8601 date format
+    The acquisition or creation date in ISO 8601 date format

 authors
     type: Str

-    The authors who generated the files.
+    The authors of the data.

 doi
     type: Str

-    Digital object identifier.
+    Digital object identifier of the data.

 notes
     type: Str